 This is another flower chalk art I did.
 I got the flower design from Treasury of Flower Designs.
 This is another good book to own if you like to include flowers in your art or craft projects.

-In January my daughters and I took a chalkboard art class from Rhonna Farrer.
-Her class was so popular she created an online version you can do from home.
-You learn lots of chalk art tips and how to do fun borders and lettering.
-One important thing I learned in her class was to sharpen my chalk to get a fine line for detail.
+My daughters and I took a chalkboard art class at a local shop.
+We learned lots of chalk art tips and how to do fun borders and lettering.
+One important thing I learned was to sharpen my chalk to get a fine line for detail.
 I didn’t know you could sharpen chalk!
 It doesn’t matter what kind of chalk you use, but you need a sharpener with an extra large opening.
 You can find them in the makeup or school supply section at Walmart.
 I bought and tried a few until I found one I really liked.
 Sharp chalk is important for creating these designs.
 You will need to sharpen your chalk often because the fine tip wears down quickly.

 1.Choose a design and make a copy of it or sketch your own on a piece of paper.